Kathy Chamberlain – Founder/Interim Director of Outreach

 Mr. Carter Alexander began his ballet training with his mother Amanda Stone in Cheyenne, Wyoming.
 He continued at Arts Magnet and Dallas Ballet Academy before joining the Hartford Ballet, where he studied with his mentor, Truman Finney.
 He danced principal and soloist roles with the Kansas City Ballet, and also danced with Pennsylvania Ballet (where he taught on the faculty of the Rock School).
 Mr. Alexander received an offer to become the principal teacher at the Ballet Workshop New England in Boston, where he taught for five years.
 He also became the artistic associate of the Massachusetts Youth Ballet.
 He then joined Truman Finney at The School of Ballet Arizona as Assistant Director of the school.
-He is currently a principal teacher on the Miami City Ballet School faculty.
+He was most recently Principal on the Miami City Ballet School faculty.

 Megan Morgan – Relevé Manager and Administrative Assistant

 Megan Lynn Taylor received her BFA in Modern dance and double minor in English and Secondary Education from Texas Christian University in May of 2013.
 Her early dance training began at Chamberlain School of Ballet in Plano, TX.